Longyearbyen School: Demographics

 The student body is highly transient, as working adults in Svalbard usually have two to three year contracts and leave after they finish these contracts.
-Due to the low population the school emphasizes friendship and dealing with conflicts properly.
-In 2007 there were 230 pupils; they consisted of Norwegians and those from 12 other countries, including about 10 Thai students.
-None of the students had originated in Svalbard.
-Once pupils reach ages 16 or 17 most families move to mainland Norway.
+Due to the low population, the school emphasizes friendship and dealing with conflicts properly.
+In 2007 there were 230 pupils; they consisted of mainly Norwegians, but also pupils from 12 other countries, including around 10 Thai students.
+Generally, none of the students are born in Svalbard.
+When children reach the age of 16 or 17, most families move to mainland Norway for improved school access.

 Curriculum

 The curriculum is largely the same as that of mainland Norway.
 In 2007 students 16 and older took courses on survival in the wilderness.